hashicorp/terraform/website/source/docs/providers/google/r/storage_bucket_object.html.markdown

 # google\_storage\_bucket\_object

-Creates a new object inside an exisiting bucket in Google cloud storage service (GCS).
+Creates a new object inside an existing bucket in Google cloud storage service (GCS).
 Currently, it does not support creating custom ACLs.
 For more information see [the official documentation](https://cloud.google.com/storage/docs/overview) and [API](https://cloud.google.com/storage/docs/json_api).

 ## Example Usage